-Candidates for Maine teacher licensure must pass both the Praxis I (basic knowledge and skills) and Praxis II (content area knowledge) exams, undergo a criminal background check and fingerprinting, and complete a portfolio demonstrating competencies in Maine’s Initial Teaching Standards.
-Fees are required for both of the Praxis exams and for the background check.
-Furthermore, the Maine Department of Education (DOE) charges an application fee.
+Candidates for Maine teacher licensure must undergo a criminal background check and fingerprinting, and complete a portfolio demonstrating competencies in Maine’s Initial Teaching Standards.
+Fees are required for the background check.
+Furthermore, the Maine Department of Education charges an application fee.
 Students may consider applying directly to another state in lieu of completing Maine’s requirements.
-Students who wish to apply directly to another state without first obtaining Maine licensure must contact the department of education in the other state and should also consult with Colby Education Program faculty.
+Students who wish to apply directly to another state without first obtaining Maine licensure must contact the department of education in the other state and should also consult with Colby Education Department faculty.

-Additional information about the professional certification and ninth semester options is available from the program faculty.
-Early consultation with program faculty and careful planning of the student’s course of studies is essential for a successful completion of the minor.
+Additional information about the professional certification and ninth-semester options is available from the department faculty.
+Early consultation with department faculty and careful planning of the student’s course of studies are essential for successful completion of the minor.
 This is especially important for students studying abroad.

 - ED215 (for students in the class of 2025 and earlier, ED213 can be accepted instead)